Counterfeiting and Forgery Lawyer for Defence

 Call 0345 872 6666

 If you or your business are being investigated or face allegations of forgery or counterfeiting, JMW’s expert defence solicitors provide advice, assistance and representation for all types of forgery and counterfeiting matters.
 We have vast experience in this particular area of law and have been at the forefront of defending charges of forgery and counterfeiting for many years.
+JMW Solicitors offers flexible funding options, including legal aid, to help cover legal costs associated with forgery and counterfeiting cases.

-Our team is ranked as a Top Tier Fraud Firm by the Legal 500 and Chambers and Partners, meaning you can rest assured your case is in very good hands.
+Our team is ranked as a Top Tier Fraud Defence Firm by the Legal 500 and Chambers and Partners, meaning you can rest assured your case is in very good hands.
 We are known for our professionalism and ability to get the right results in even the most complex of forgery and counterfeiting cases.
 We have extensive knowledge of this area of the law and a track record of success in defending clients.

+Sentences for forgery and counterfeiting can be very serious, so it is imperative that you seek legal assistance at the earliest opportunity, should you face any such charges.
 To speak to a solicitor about allegations of forgery or counterfeiting, call us on 0345 872 6666 or fill in our online enquiry form and a member of the team will get back to you.

-How JMW Can Help
+How JMW Can Help with Fraud Investigations

 Our solicitors have defended those accused of forging documents and those inadvertently involved in comprehensive document fraud schemes, as well as those who have been charged with being in possession of faked documents.
 No matter what situation you are in, we can help.

 When facing charges as serious as this, you need someone you can rely on to fight your corner, providing honest and practical advice about any difficulties with your case.
-Our team is available at any time of the day you may need us and will stay in contact with you throughout proceedings to ensure you’re aware of your rights, options and understand the next steps to take.
+Our team is available at any time of the day you may need us and will stay in contact with you throughout the fraud investigation and proceedings to ensure you’re aware of your rights, options and understand the next steps to take.

-What is Forgery?
+What Is Forgery?

 Forgery is the process of making, copying or using a ‘false instrument’, which can include a document, signature, banknote or another object of value such as artwork, with the intent of deceiving another.
 Documents that can be the object of forgery offences include but are not limited to: